is-leeroy-jenkins/Leeroy/README.md

 ### Local LLM for Text Generation & Retreival Augmentation

-Leeroy is a small python application designed for text generation, retrieval-augmented generation (RAG), and semantic search using the **Leeroy** LLM running via `llama.cpp`.
+A small python application designed for text generation, retrieval-augmented generation (RAG), and semantic search using the **Leeroy** LLM running via `llama.cpp`.

 The LLM itself is a fine-tuned variant of Meta's Llama 3.2 1B Instruct, quantized to Q4_K_M GGUF